How to Do a Live Webcast with Multiple Cameras

 Internet Connection Speed

-Calzo gives the sound advice of trying to secure at least a 20mb per second upload speed if you plan to do a HD broadcast.
+Calzo gives the sound advice of trying to secure at least a 20mb per second upload speed if you plan to do an HD broadcast.
 A general rule of thumb is to not exceed about half of your upload speed in your broadcast quality.
 So if you need a 10mb per second feed for HD, that means you will need 20mb per second on your upload speed.

 Not sure about your upload speed?
 Do the free TestMy.net upload test to verify.

-Other points to consider is that a wired connection is always preferable to wireless.
+Other points to consider are that a wired connection is always preferable to wireless.
 If you are using Wi-fi, make sure your path to the router is clear and try to leave more overhead in terms of your upload speed with that of the stream quality.

-Now the C920 is not the latest HD webcam from Logitech, in fact there is a C930.
-However, price point is an important factor since you are doing a multi-camera stream.
+Now the C920 is not the latest HD webcam from Logitech, in fact, there is a C930.
+However, the price point is an important factor since you are doing a multi-camera stream.
 Saving $30-40 per camera can add up when you need several for your broadcasting needs.
 Also, if you are using webcams through a software encoder setup, you will likely need a creative way to feed them both into your desktop.
 Calzo suggests a Belkin USB hub to achieve this.

 Software Encoders & Streaming Providers

-For this, Calzo suggests the battle hardened Wirecast encoder by Telestream.
+For this, Calzo suggests the battle-hardened Wirecast encoder by Telestream.
 The encoder is not cheap, as runs for $495 or $995 depending on if you want the regular or Pro version.
 You can get a 10% discount on the encoder here, but it will still run as the most expensive aspect of your streaming project.
 Thankfully, the encoder offers a free trial and is incredibly easy to switch between the different inputs, making it ideal for a multi-camera project.

 The other part of the equation is a streaming provider.
-Calzo recommends DaCast on account of the great stream quality, embed options and how it seamlessly works with Wirecast.
-DaCast plans start as low as $25 a month, and offer streaming through a CDN which powers Apple, Facebook and more.
+Calzo recommends Dacast on account of the great stream quality, embed options and how it seamlessly works with Wirecast.
+Dacast plans start as low as $25 a month and offer streaming through a CDN which powers Apple, Facebook and more.
 This means you get top of the line, worldwide delivery and don’t need to worry about congestion if you attract a large audience.
 Embed options are available for your website, Facebook and Twitter at all plan levels, giving you flexibility in reaching viewers as well.

-Lock, Load and Multi-Cast
+Lock, Load, and Multi-Cast

 That’s it, you have everything you need to begin doing a multi-camera cast.
 If you are using this for music, be sure not to miss Calzo’s original post as he goes into more detail for DJ’s in getting this setup.